 Q: How do I approach when students may need reminders of our masking and vaccination requirements?

-A: Here is suggested messaging intended to guide instructors on the first day of classes.
+A: Here is suggested messaging intended to guide instructors on the first day of classes and beyond.
 Further information can be found on the CITL website:

 Welcome back to campus.
 It has been a while since we have been able to meet in person.
 As we are resuming teaching and learning on campus, we share in the responsibility to keep each other safe.
 Please continue to wear your masks in class, labs and in hallways and other indoor spaces.
 Continue to practice physical distancing, hand washing and sanitizing.
 I understand that some of you may feel uneasy or uncomfortable returning to this in-person setting.
 Others may not.
 The classroom experience looks different right now, but we will work through this time together to have the best possible learning experience.
 Please, let us support and respect each other through this transition.
 Thank you.

 A: No, if you can maintain a distance of at least six feet from others, you do not have to wear a mask when teaching; however, you are expected to wear a mask to and from class and in all other indoor common spaces (e.g., hallways and washrooms).

 If you decide to wear a mask while teaching, please take into consideration that the mask may muffle your voice and will cover your lips, which may affect some students’ access to the learning experience.
 You may need to speak at a louder volume than you are used to.

 You can also request a mask with clear insert to make the classroom experience as accessible as possible for all students, ensuring that students who rely on lip reading can follow the lectures.
 Requests for clear masks on the St. John’s campus can be sent to the Blundon Centre at email@example.com.